dweiller/zig-composable-allocators/README.md

 ```

 In the above, `a` is a `std.mem.Allocator` that will first try to use a bump allocator with 1024 bytes on the stack before reverting to using `std.mem.GeneralPurposeAllocator(.{})`.

+## WIP
+If you have suggestions, would like to contribute some allocators, or have issues using anything issues and PRs are welcome.